 - Godzilla, Rodan, King Ghidorah (The 90s version at least), Biollante, or nearly every single giant monster applies here.

-- The apocalyptic film Prophecies of Nostradamus / Last Days of Planet Earth featured several mutates (and a few Mutants as well) of varying stripes.
+- The apocalyptic film Prophecies Of Nostradamus / The Last Days of Planet Earth featured several mutates (and a few Mutants as well) of varying stripes.
 One of the most frightening was a group of irradiated humans who became arboreal cannibals covered with cancerous sours.
-The film was banned in its native country of Japan due to the Unfortunate Implications regarding Hiroshima survivors.

 Live Action TV